RECIPIENT / PROFILE

 Showing His Majesty the Yang Dipertuan Agong some of the Malay manuscripts

-Her work on Southeast Asian and Indian Ocean writing traditions, book cultures, the art of the Qur’an, Malay and Indonesian manuscripts, letters, documents, and seals, and comparative Islamic diplomatics earned her the distinction of being recently elected as a Fellow of the British Academy in September 2019.
+In recognition of her groundbreaking work on Southeast Asian and Indian Ocean writing traditions, book cultures, and the art of the Qur’an, Dr. Gallop was elected as a Fellow of the British Academy in September 2019.